Getting a Mortgage with 3 or 4 People

 Typically, lenders will assess your combined income, credit histories, and overall deposit amount when calculating how much you can borrow for a multi-person mortgage.
 It is important to note that different lenders will have their own criteria and affordability calculations, and so borrowing limits may vary from lender to lender.

-If you’re unsure on how much you will be able to borrow, using a mortgage affordability calculator is a great place to start.
-In addition, speaking with your mortgage broker can also help identify exact amounts certain lenders will be likely to lend.
+If you’re unsure how much you will be able to borrow, using a mortgage affordability calculator is a great place to start.
+In addition, speaking with your mortgage broker can also help identify how much specific lenders are likely to lend.

 The Benefits of a Multi-Person Mortgage